 ‘I just didn’t fit’: feminist icon Judy Chicago on revolutionising art history

-At the de Young Museum, San Francisco, American feminist artist Judy Chicago has just opened her first ever retrospective.
-We speak to the artist about her epic career, filled with patriarchal battles, fierce self-belief, and a lot of smoke.
-Scroll down to see images of Chicago’s epic new Smoke Sculpture, Forever de Young performed in celebration of her seminal retrospective outside
+At the de Young Museum, San Francisco, American feminist artist Judy Chicago staged her first ever retrospective.
+We spoke to the artist about her epic career, filled with patriarchal battles, fierce self-belief, and a lot of smoke

 At the age of 82, and after 60 years of spearheading feminist art, Judy Chicago has just received her first retrospective.
 Puzzling, perhaps, that it’s taken so long, but in understanding Chicago’s relatively recent institutional acclaim, one must first appreciate what it took to arrive here.